Ket3r/script-server-wiki/Server-configuration.md

 ### --- `auth_enabled`
 (email)
-Boolean flag specifying if authentication is required to send an email.
+A boolean flag specifying if authentication is required to send an email.

 _Default_: false (true, if login or password are set)
 _Required_: no